 It also defines the responsibilities of all who access and manage this data and equipment.
 Offices may have individual guidelines that supplement, but do not supplant or contradict, this policy statement.
 Data entrusted to the College by other organizations (e.g., foundations and government agencies) are governed by terms and conditions agreed upon with those organizations.
 Specific issues not governed by such agreed terms shall be governed by this policy.

 Institutional data (electronic and paper) consists of information stored in any college database or on paper that contains information on past, current, or future students, employees, donors or friends.
-This policy is primarily concerned with administrative data stored on college servers or in administrative paper files.
+This policy is primarily concerned with administrative data stored on college servers, scanned images within Banner Document Management, or in administrative paper files.
 Other organizations on campus (i.e. the Human Subjects Review Committee) are responsible for research or academic data.

 Institutional data is owned by the institution and is a vital College asset.
 We are ALL stewards of the College's data.
 All institutional data, whether maintained in the central database or copied into other data systems, remain the property of the College and are governed by this policy statement.